Will the internal combustion engine quickly be replaced by new technology?

 What are the Advantages of an Internal Combustion Engine?

 First off, electric cars take time to charge up.
-While battery technology is improving, it will still take a long time to charge a car battery for the foreseeable future.
+While battery technology is improving, it will still take a long time to charge a car battery in the foreseeable future.

 It takes up to 12 hours to charge a tesla.
 While some electric cars can charge up in only four hours, most take 8 or 10 hours to charge.